-Part 3.
+Part 4.
 Health Equity considerations for deliverables

-The City of New York is dedicated to racial equality and DOHMH specifically is dedicated to health equity to ensure equal health outcomes for all New Yorkers.
-OEPR for Equity (O4E) has been working to develop a tool to help program developers and managers ensure the principles of racial and social justice are included in their programs.
-The tool is forthcoming.
-BHCR staff should consult this tool when it becomes available.
-Sub-recipients and contractors with contracts managed by DOHMH/BHCR staff should consult with their program manager on incorporating racial equity and social justice into their contract deliverables.
+The City of New York is committed to advancing racial equity, and DOHMH specifically is dedicated to promoting health equity to achieve fair health outcomes for all New Yorkers.
+OEPR for Equity developed a tool to help program developers and managers ensure the principles of racial and social justice are included in their programs.
+BHCR staff should consider utilizing this tool as a resource for their projects.
+Subrecipients and vendors with contracts managed by DOHMH/BHCR staff should consult with their program manager on incorporating racial equity and social justice into their contract deliverables.
 You may also consult the New York City Race to Justice web site.

-Please contact the O4E coordinator, Omneya Ghanem, if you have any questions and to get an update on the tool and its implementation.
+Please contact the O4E coordinator, Tala Mansi, if you have any questions on the tool and its implementation.

-Part 4.
+Part 5.
 Deliverable review tool for product quality